Kansas City work injury lawyer James M. Hoffmann discusses why injured workers should file for workers compensation.

 Kansas City Work Injury Lawyer

-The workers compensation claim process may seem confusing, especially if your employer or their insurance company tries minimizing your injury.
-At the Law Office of James M. Hoffmann we have over 20 years experience helping injured workers in Kansas City and all over Missouri.
+The workers’ compensation claim process may seem confusing, especially if your employer or their insurance company tries minimizing your injury.
+At the Law Office of James M. Hoffmann, we have over 30 years of experience helping injured workers in Kansas City and all over Missouri.
 We would be happy to review your claim for free and help you determine the best way to proceed with your case.
-To speak with a Kansas City Work Injury Lawyer call us today at (816) 256-4300 and schedule a free consultation.
+To speak with a Kansas City Work Injury Lawyer call us today at (816) 399-3706 and schedule a free consultation.

 photo credit: PEO, Assembled Chemical Weapons Alternatives via Flickr